naman-unthinkable/webhook-test/README.md

 We will make an employee record system where we can perform CRUD on employee details by creating new records, accessing current records, updating existing records, and deleting employee records from our database.

-The structure for the application is as follows:
-▪	Installing necessary programs
-▪	Creating a folder with the necessary packages
-▪	Creating front end angular development
-▪	Creating angular routes, partials and controllers
-▪	Creating a node server
-▪	Creating a mongoose schema
-▪	Creating express APIs to manipulate user data
-▪	Creating HTML views
+The structure for the application is as follows: o 	Installing necessary programs o 	Creating a folder with the necessary packages o 	Creating front end angular development o 	Creating angular routes, partials and controllers o 	Creating a node server o 	Creating a mongoose schema o 	Creating express APIs to manipulate user data o 	Creating HTML views

 ** You will be required to have an IDE or text editor to write the codes for this application.
 For this, Visual studio was used to write the codes for this example, but any editor will work.   **